 DynAMOS is a live updating system for operating system kernels.
-It's the first updating system that synchronizes updates of kernel subsystems that never stop running.
+It's the first updating system that synchronizes updates of non-quiescent kernel subsystems: parts of the kernel that never stop running.

-Kernel updates with DynAMOS are applied on the fly: no kernel reboot is required.
-They are also applied without requiring a kernel to have been specially designed to be updateable.
-Kernels gain for free the ability to mutate themselves while they are running.
+Updates are applied on the fly: no kernel reboot is required.
+Other than having basic support for loadable modules (to load DynAMOS) a kernel doesn't need to have been specially designed to be updateable.

-On-the-fly updates are applied with a new mechanism called adaptive function cloning.
-It's a dynamic binary instrumentation mechanism that does two main things: (a) it overwrites live code to jump to a different location in memory, and (b) allows dynamically and adaptively switching execution flow among multiple versions of functions, possibly concurrently running.
+Live updates of code are applied with a new mechanism called adaptive function cloning.
+This is a dynamic binary instrumentation mechanism that does two main things: (a) it overwrites live code to jump to a different location in memory, and (b) it switches execution dynamically and adaptively among multiple versions of functions, possibly concurrently running.

-DynAMOS also updates compact datatype definitions.
+Speaking of data updates, DynAMOS also updates live compact datatype definitions.
 When a new field is added, a shadow data structure containing the new field enlarges the datatype.

 Updates applied successfully with DynAMOS include:

 The software is available here and there is a user manual [HTML single] [HTML multiple] [PDF].
 There is also a paper: